(+20) 102 800 2828 [email protected]

 • to write the cabin number on the envelope.

-• It’s considered polite of you to discreetly insist on the person who declines a tip once or twice.
+• It’s considered polite to discreetly insist on the person who declines a tip once or twice.

 • You don’t need to tip every person who asks for it.
 You can list if the service is good and you are suitably satisfied.